-We often refer to VKB – the manufacturer of VKB products – as VKB HQ, since they are the decision makers of everything VKB; they determine the production roadmap, product design, product features, and product availability.
+We often refer to VKB – the manufacturer of VKB products – as VKB HQ, since they are the decision-makers of everything VKB; they determine the production roadmap, product design, product features, and product availability.

 CNY stands for Chinese New Year, and it impacts VKB HQ’s operation year after year.

 The Chinese New Year break ranges from mid/late January to early February, and typically all Chinese suppliers start to wind down operations one to two weeks in advance.
-As such, the CNY puts a halt to mass production, and even order delivery, far earlier than many buyers expect.
+As such, the CNY puts a halt to mass production, and even orders delivery, far earlier than many buyers expect.

 Typically, Chinese offices and factories close for about three working weeks, allowing workers time to travel back home to spend the holiday with their families.
 This also affects the operations of VKB HQ, as their shipping department, shipping agency, and production facilities shut down as well.

 VKB North America

 This seems to only happen if Google Pay was chosen during checkout, yet the actual payment method is attached to (or fielded by) PayPal.

 Since we do not offer PayPal processing during checkout, this will not work and you would have to check out using a normal Debit or Credit Card instead for processing via our payment gateway Stripe.com

 VKB North America only supports VKBsim® products purchased at VKBcontrollers.com (as evidenced by the VKB North America sales record, invoice, and order number).

 If you’ve purchased a VKBsim® product from a third-party reseller (e.g. Amazon, X-plane.org, Dix30 Simulations, Aliexpress, etc), please realize these resellers operate their own independent businesses and customer support channels.
 These resellers have distribution/wholesale agreements with VKB HQ in China, and such agreements are unrelated to the operations of VKB North America via VKBcontrollers.com.